GonzaloPerezBlasco/D3MLPolarization/TestAModelFolder/LTestVisualCheck/READMELTestChiSquaredTests.md

 If you run the third one it will automatically combine the predictions for twelve models for each experiment in a single image.
 This way it is easier to spot the differences between models in a quick look.
 The code also orders them in order of complexity (each consecutive row has a bigger complexity) and number of augmentations (each consecutive column ahs more augmentation).
 This way the models are organized from simpler (top left) to more complex (bottom right).

- === WARNINGS FOR PREDICTWITHMODEL ===

-THE IMAGE COMBINATION CELL HAS BEEN CREATED TO EXPECT THE NAMES NAIF, SIMPLE, AVERAGE AND COMPLEX AND FOR THERE TO BE EXACTLY 12 MODELS.
-IF A DIFFERENT NAME IS USED OR THERE IS A DIFFERENT NUMBER OF MODELS, IT WILL NOT WORK.
-PLEASE CHANGE THE CODE ACCORDINGLY.
-THE IMAGE COMBINATION CELL ALSO DOES NOT REMOVE THE TITLE OF EACH GRAPH AND DUE TO THEIR LENGTH THEY OVERLAP.
-APOLOGIES IN ADVANCE